-Veronica’s roles as a music educator have included Reynella East High School, Marymount College, Mercedes College, St Peters Woodlands, St Aloysius College, and Mount Barker Waldorf School.
-Veronica is currently teaching at Glenunga International High School.
+Veronica’s roles as a music educator have included Reynella East High School, Marymount College, Mercedes College, St Peters Woodlands, St Aloysius College, Mount Barker Waldorf School and currently Glenunga International High School.

 In June 2004 Veronica was appointed Musical Director of Marion City Band, and over this time the band has grown enormously to its current size of over 90 players across three bands.
-Veronica attributes much of her life journey to brass banding – her three children are exceptional brass players, and such is her passion that she is currently conducting post-graduate research through Griffiths University with a brass band focus.
+Veronica attributes much of her life journey to community banding – her three children are exceptional brass players, and such is her passion that she is currently conducting post-graduate research through Griffiths University with a focus on community banding and education.

-Additional achievements include being awarded the Blue Lake Band Festival Musical Director of the Year in 2011, playing Principal Horn with the Tasmania Discovery Orchestra, participating in conducting courses with Robert Childs (2013) and Graham Abbott (2004), being invited to take the role of Musical Director for Brass Knockers in 2014 – South Australia’s first all-female brass band raising money for the McGrath Foundation, receiving the South Australian Band Association Bandperson of the Year for 2014, and more recently organising and managing the South Australian Band Association’s State Youth Brass Camp and Tour for 2015.
+Additional achievements include being awarded the Blue Lake Band Festival Musical Director of the Year in 2011 and 2016, playing Principal Horn with the Tasmania Discovery Orchestra, participating in conducting courses with Graham Abbott in 2004, Robert Childs in 2013, attending the Allan Withington conducting course in Holland in 2015, being invited to take the role of Musical Director for Brass Knockers in 2014 – South Australia’s first all-female brass band raising money for the McGrath Foundation, receiving the South Australian Band Association Bandperson of the Year for 2014, and organising and managing the South Australian Band Association’s State Youth Brass Camp and Tour since 2015.